genesiscommunitysuccess/docs/docs/04_web/05_micro-front-ends/03_foundation-header/03_foundation-header.md

 ```html
 <foundation-header logoSrc="https://icotar.com/avatar/genesis"></foundation-header>
 ```
 The `logoSrc` defines the image that you want to display.
-Adding this attribute will update the logo on both the flyout and navigation bar.
-Omit the attribute to leave the Genesis logo.
+Adding this attribute updates the logo on both the flyout and navigation bar.
+If you want to keep the Genesis logo, just omit this attribute.

 ### Navigation items

-You can add navigation items can be added to the left-hand side of the navigation bar.
+You can add navigation items to the left-hand side of the navigation bar.
 For each element, you can set `slot="routes"` attribute, so that navigation is controlled via a `@click` event.
 The following is a really basic example for adding a 'Home' button:

 ```javascript
 html`